-RESULT: DISCUSSED/COMPLETED
+RESULT: DISCUSSED

-2. MOTION to recommend the Town Council accept and authorize the expenditure of \$20,000 received from The American Library Association - Libraries Transforming Communities: Accessible Small and Rural Communities Grant to be used to purchase books, programming, and building improvements designed to serve individuals with disabilities.
+2. MOTION to accept and appropriate \$20,000 to the Library Account received from The American Library Association - Libraries Transforming Communities: Accessible Small and Rural Communities Grant to be used to purchase books, programming, and building improvements designed to serve individuals with disabilities.